Robotics and the future

 - We are Ofsted Registered

-- We have an 8 to 1 pupil to tutor ratio
+- We have an average of 8 to 1 pupil to tutor ratio

 - We offer a structured learning environment